tarahmarie/gfcrc/gf_definition.md

 "System and assets, whether physical or virtual, so vital to the U.S. that the incapacity or destruction of such systems and assets would have a debilitating impact on security, national economic security, national public health or safety, or any combination of those matters."
 Source: https://csrc.nist.gov/glossary/term/critical_infrastructure#:~:text=Definitions%3A,any%20combination%20of%20those%20matters

 * Escrow partner: a government or private organization that can mediate between a researcher and a vulnerability owner, and has the ability to shield the researcher's identity as well as balance the need for a public response to critical infrastructure vulnerabiities and other vulnerabilities.

+* Vulnerability owner: whoever owns the system in which the vulnerability has been found.
+May be a government entity, a private company, or other organization or person.

 - impacts to physical and digital infrastructures that society relies on; e.g. water and wastewater / electric / oil and gas / telecommunications / finance / health / government, sectors that rely on Industrial Control Systems (ICS) and SCADA systems, common third party / supply chain software and applications